drfraker/listen-360-plugin/README.md

 listen-360-plugin
 =================

 A wordpress plugin to get reviews from listen 360 reviews system.
+Minimum requirement php5.3+.
+This won't work on php 5.2 or older.

 Listen 360 is a service that sends out questionnaires on your behalf and collects the results in a format that is easy to track.